mariana-nascimento-dev/mariana-nascimento-dev/README.md

 - 👋 Hi, I’m Mariana.
 - 🌎 I'm from Brasil.
 - 👀 I’m interested in be part of a team.
-- 🌱 I’m currently learning Java.
-- 💞️ I have knowledge in HTML, CSS, JavaScript and C.
+- 🌱 I have knowledge in HTML, CSS, JavaScript, C, Java and Verilog.
 - 📫 How to reach me?
 Please message me on LinkedIn, I'm @mariana-nascimento-developer.

 <!---